‘…everyone can be great, because everyone can serve.’

 Community Veterinary Outreach:

 - Rabies Vaccine Clinics – Rabies is a deadly virus that infects animals and can be a risk to humans, as well.
 The most commonly reported rabid animals here in Wake County include foxes, raccoons, and bats.
 Your pets are not automatically immune to this disease and must be vaccinated against it.
 State law and county ordinance require dogs and cats four months of age and older to be vaccinated every one to three years, depending on the type of vaccine used and the age of the animal.
-Raleigh Community Animal Hospital holds low-cost rabies clinics for dogs and cats throughout the year.
-For more information regarding the next upcoming clinic, call us at 919.948.4210.
+Raleigh Community Animal Hospital has held low-cost rabies clinics for dogs and cats in past years, something we hope to bring back in the future.

 - Educational Seminars – Raleigh Community Animal Hospital realizes that the foundation of animal care and welfare is education.
 Not only do we practice what we preach in the exam room, we strive to give further opportunities to dig deeper for our clients and our community by holding educational seminars on various relatable topics throughout the year.
 With guest representatives, veterinarians, trainers, and local veterinary students, we aim to equip you with the knowledge that will gain you the confidence and comfortability of dealing with various issues with your pet.